Skip to Content

 It holds more than a dozen, from the small communal Krewe de Cannaille parade to the Queen Evangeline’s parade, which features the Mardi Gras queen and her court and has some of the best floats.
 There’s also a parade just for kids and one for dogs.

-signs to attract beads at a lafayette fat tuesday parade
+Signs to attract beads at a lafayette fat tuesday parade

 Lafayette makes a point of making its parades family friendly.
 There are kids everywhere.
 The people on the floats toss beads, plastic cups and small toys and seek out the kids.
 People on the sidewalk hold signs to attract their attention.